Maya Roberts

 You have existing reviews scattered across many platforms and want to aggregate them in one place.
 The 30+ import sources are a real advantage, and the free plan is the most useful in the category.

-CollectMonial was built for one-person businesses who care about how their brand shows up. $25 a month, all features included, with a 7-day money-back guarantee.
+CollectMonial was built for one-person businesses who care about how their brand shows up.

 Get started with CollectMonialNo free trial.
 No per-seat pricing.
 Just the tool.

 Pricing, feature claims, and review scores were pulled from the following public sources as of May 2026.
-Both Testimonial.to and Senja change pricing without notice — verify on their sites before deciding.
+Both Testimonial.to and Senja change pricing without notice, verify on their sites before deciding.

 This comparison is provided for general information.
 CollectMonial publishes it; we've aimed to keep competitor descriptions accurate and verifiable, but we're not a neutral third party.
 Cross-check anything that matters to your decision.